zzz686970/software_engineer/gcp_data_engineer_notes.md

 > owner
 > editor
 > viewer

+To create a vm instance, if you want to mange default service acccount, then have to grant iam.serviceAccountActor role.
+To create a fireware rule, need to grant compute.network.updatePolicy, compute.firewalls.create and compute.networks.network
+> can be able to create fireware rule in shell console.
+> gcloud compute firewall-rules create testrule --allow tcp:8989

 summary
 - every resource must belong to a project and a project must have a billing account attached to it.